 Adopting a continuous learning philosophy makes it easier to get smarter no matter what the organisation is doing.

-Having successfully instituted some learning processes at the start of the change programme so you can become smarter; expand the concept to all aspects of organisation.
+Having successfully instituted some learning processes at the start of the change programme so you can become smarter; expand the concept to all aspects of the organisation.
 The small learning steps you achieved in getting smarter will assist in selling the concept and developing the philosophy and processes throughout the organisation.
 Treat learning as a project within the overall change programme.

 18. Prize your intellectual assets